akiomiyao/ped/README.md

 - ERR3063487.kmer is the list of polymorphic edge.
   SNPs tagged with first 19-mer will be used for the genetic analysis,
   such as segregation analysis.
-  The 19-mer can be used as the identifire (*i.e.* name) for analysis.
+  The 19-mer can be used as the identifier (*i.e.* name) for analysis.

 ## Examples of result
 A part of SNP list of the bidirectional method is